 This is a great example of putting policy over customer experience.
 They could have led with empathy, recognized that the situation was an extenuating circumstance, and helped me find a convenient solution.

-How (and When) to Exceed These Expectations
+How to Exceed Customer Expectations

 While not every company has the resources to waive all returns or hire a full support staff who can answer queries instantly, you can still go above and beyond by keeping their basic expectations in mind.
 Here are a few tips: